-We believe it is our duty to play a role in conserving natural resources and practicing good environmental stewardship.
-As a software company, our impact on the environment and climate change may be smaller than that of a manufacturing business.
-We believe, however, that environmentally responsible operating practices will serve to benefit stockholders, partners, customers and employees alike.
+At MongoDB, we strive to conserve natural resources and practice good environmental stewardship.
+We recognize our responsibility to assess our impact on the environment and mitigate any negative effects, including, when necessary, restoring and offsetting any harm.
+We believe that environmentally responsible operating practices will serve to benefit stockholders, partners, customers and employees alike.
 We strive to incorporate sustainability into our business wherever possible, from product development to office selection.
 We continue to look for and adopt new ways in which we can positively address sustainability challenges.